Islam: A Scientific View of God's Message to Humanity

 Giving zakat (charity) spreads love, compassion, and mercy in society.
 It is a practical application of social solidarity.
 Without it, the poor will be left alone to fend for themselves, which creates feelings of injustice and leads to instability in society.
 Conversely, Zakat represents a constructive social interaction, in which Zakat recipients feel that there are those who give them a hand and help them in society.
 Thus, love and compassion spread among people, instead of the harmful negative feelings.

 Finally, Zakat means purification, in Arabic.
-Thus, giving assistance to the poor and the needy purifies the self of the giver and makes him/her a purer (better) person, which brings more happiness to him/her, just like the happiness feel when they assist and care for their children.
+Thus, giving assistance to the poor and the needy purifies the self of the giver and makes him/her a purer (better) person, which brings more happiness to him/her, just like the happiness people feel when they assist and care for their children.

 Physically, it strengthens the body through getting rid of unnecessarily gained fats throughout the year.
-If people fast properly, by doing the same daily activities and eating food normally at the end of fasting, they are more likely to lose weight.
+If people fast properly, by doing the same daily activities and eating food normally at the end of the fasting day, they are more likely to lose weight.
 It has become a fact that losing weight is prescribed by medical doctors as a medication for and prevention of many diseases.
 It keeps people healthy and looking good.

 Fasting is also beneficial for the digestive system organs, like the stomach and the intestines, which are bombarded for many hours every day with a lot of food to process and digest.
 Fasting the month of Ramadhan gives them a break, which rejuvenates them and makes them more healthy.
-Moreover, the body gets rid of unhealthy cells by denying them nutrients, as priority goes to the health cells first.
+Moreover, the body gets rid of unhealthy cells by denying them nutrients, as priority goes to the healthy cells first.

 Spiritually, fasting leads to contemplation about hunger and hungry people in a person's community and around the world.
 That's why Muslims are most generous in Ramadhan.
 It leads to giving charity and other acts of support for and social solidarity with the poor.

 Haj also includes slaughtering an animal and feeding it to the poor.
-Millions of animals are killed in Makkah then shipped to the poor everywhere in the world.
+Millions of animals are killed in Makkah then shipped to the poor around in the world.
 It is a direct benefit to the poor but also gives happiness to the pilgrims as givers.

 Spiritually, pilgrims returning from Makkah describe a great feeling of happiness, as their pilgrimage becomes the climax of their spiritual journey in this life.
 They feel completed and accomplished, which gives them a feeling of content about their existence on this planet.
-Then, the pilgrimage to Makkah contributes to spreading happiness and peace around the world.
+Thus, the pilgrimage to Makkah contributes to spreading happiness and peace around the world.